Jevons paradox: History

-The Jevons effect was first described by the English economist William Stanley Jevons in his 1865 book The Coal Question.
+The Jevons paradox was first described by the English economist William Stanley Jevons in his 1865 book The Coal Question.
 Jevons observed that England's consumption of coal soared after James Watt introduced the Watt steam engine, which greatly improved the efficiency of the coal-fired steam engine from Thomas Newcomen's earlier design.
 Watt's innovations made coal a more cost-effective power source, leading to the increased use of the steam engine in a wide range of industries.
 This in turn increased total coal consumption, even as the amount of coal required for any particular application fell.
 Jevons argued that improvements in fuel efficiency tend to increase (rather than decrease) fuel use, writing: "It is a confusion of ideas to suppose that the economical use of fuel is equivalent to diminished consumption.
 The very contrary is the truth."

 At that time, many in Britain worried that coal reserves were rapidly dwindling, but some experts opined that improving technology would reduce coal consumption.
 Jevons argued that this view was incorrect, as further increases in efficiency would tend to increase the use of coal.
 Hence, improving technology would tend to increase the rate at which England's coal deposits were being depleted, and could not be relied upon to solve the problem.

-The Jevons effect is perhaps the most widely known pitfall in environmental economics.
-Although Jevons originally focused on the issue of coal, the concept has since been extended to the use of any resource, including, for example, water usage and interpersonal contact.
-Although the concept of rebound effect was developed from the original theory by Jevons, the contemporary economics have traversed, to expand the scope of what is meant by rebound effects and to provide Jevons' effect a more concise definition.
-The concept of rebound effects has taken various iterations in different disciplines and has come to encompass several spheres of challenges and negative externalities.
-Walnum et al. carried out a systematic study of rebound effect research and observed the presence of seven viewpoints in which each provides unique interpretations and suppositions on the phenomenon: psychological study, ecological economics, energy economics, ecological economics, socio-technological discipline, evolutionary economics and urban planning.
-An eighth important position, that of industrial ecology, was also identified in further studies.
-The expansion of slavery in the United States following the invention of the cotton gin has also been cited as an example of the effect.
-The Jevons effect is also found in socio-hydrology, in the safe development paradox called the reservoir effect, where construction of a reservoir to reduce the risk of water shortage can instead exacerbate that risk, as increased water availability leads to more development and hence more water consumption.
+Although Jevons originally focused on coal, the concept has since been extended to other resources, e.g., water usage.
+The Jevons paradox is also found in socio-hydrology, in the safe development paradox called the reservoir effect, where construction of a reservoir to reduce the risk of water shortage can instead exacerbate that risk, as increased water availability leads to more development and hence more water consumption.